1. Help Center

 6-Jan-27-2025-02-01-02-6920-PM

-• Vimeo - Give your video a name and link to the Vimeo video directly.
+• Vimeo - Name your video and paste the URL or video ID from Vimeo

-• Self-hosted video - These are videos that you host on your own server.
-These videos should always be in an MP4 format and should be entered as a URL.
-This means that the URL should always end on ".mp4".
+• Self-hosted video - These are videos you host on your own server.
+They should always be in MP4 format and entered as a URL, meaning the URL should always end in ".mp4."
+It can't be an embed code or a regular ".com" link.
+Name your video and paste the URL.

-💡 Using self-hosted videos is not available to all plans.
-If you're interested in this functionality, contact our Customer Success Management team.
+⚠️ Using self-hosted videos is not available for all plans.
+If you're interested in this functionality, contact us here.

 Foleon stock assets

-You can use Foleon's stock media assets to quickly insert high-quality content into your Foleon Doc.
+You can use Foleon's stock media assets to add high-quality content into your Foleon Doc.
 Next to stock icons, you can choose from a selection of (background) videos, GIFs, and buttons.

 You'll only see the Foleon Stock assets options in the media library when you add or replace an image or video.
 You won't see these options when you open the media library to manage your media assets.